TazztheMonster/AbschlussPruefung/README.md

 ### 2. Preparation

-Before you can start with the installation process, you have to build the docker images and push them into your docker registry.
-Also you have to update the kubernetes yaml files to match with your docker images.
+1. Build the docker images and push them into your docker registry.
+2. Update the kubernetes yaml files to match with your docker images.
 backend/Dockerfile -> kubernetes/backend/backend.yaml (line 22 "image: \<yourBackendImage\>")
 frontend/Dockerfile -> kubernetes/frontend/frontend.yaml (line 22 "image: \<yourFrontendImage\>")
 recorder/Dockerfile -> kubernetes/recorder/recorder.yaml (line 18 "image: \<yourRecorderImage\>")

 ### 3. Installation

 #### Automatic installation:

-We provide a script that does the installation fully automatically.
+1. We provide a script that does the installation fully automatically.
 To use that give all the "*.sh" scripts in the main directory execution permissions.
 ```
 chmod +x install.sh
 chmod +x createRecorderYAML.sh